 - Limited features compared to similar programs

-Photoshop is one of the most popular and powerful image editing software programs in the world.
+No products found. is one of the most popular and powerful image editing software programs in the world.
 It offers a host of features and tools, including two HDR tools.

 Should you use Photoshop or Lightroom?
 Photoshop is the more powerful option, but it’s also complicated to learn.
 If you’re new to this type of software in general, you probably want Lightroom.
 However, if you’re willing to take the time to explore the software, Photoshop gives you greater command over your retouching needs.

 - Powerful image editing features including two HDR tools

 - Ability to install a variety of useful mods